DirkJanJansen/Sales-Cashregister/README.md

 Barcode testlabels for employees logon and product testlabels included

-40 programmable buttons for unpackaged products
+3 programmable button-groups with each 39 programmable buttons for unpackaged products.